Parker (Stark novels character): Novel structure

-Westlake used the same structure for many of the Parker novels, a method that Library Review described as "clever."
+Westlake used the same structure for many—not all, but many—of the Parker novels, a method that Library Review described as "clever."

 Each book is divided into four sections of roughly equal length, each in turn subdivided into shorter chapters.
 The first and second sections are written in a limited third-person perspective focused entirely on Parker as he plans and undertakes a robbery or heist with colleagues.
 The second section ends on a cliffhanger, as Parker is betrayed—often injured and left for dead.
 Section three shifts to the perspective of Parker's opponents, usually in flashback as they plan and execute their double-cross.
 Section four returns to Parker's perspective as he survives the plot against him and sets out for revenge.

 Appearances

 Novels by Richard Stark

 The first novel in Parker's series is The Hunter (adapted to film twice: as Point Blank in 1967, and as Payback in 1999), in which he chases a past associate who betrayed him in a heist and left him for dead.
 He survives, but is arrested by the police.
 Slowly and methodically, Parker tracks down Mal Resnick, his former accomplice, who intimidated Parker's weak-willed wife into shooting her husband after the job had been completed.
 When the gambling syndicate known as The Outfit refuses to return to Parker his share of the loot Resnick gave them to make good on a debt, Parker takes on The Outfit as well, a storyline that figures in several subsequent books in the series.

 In subsequent novels, Parker is often at work, putting together a team of professionals to plan and execute daring heists.
 Parker's numerous memorable adventures include robbing an entire town in The Score, a football stadium in The Seventh, an island casino in The Handle, an Air Force base in The Green Eagle Score, and a rock concert in Deadly Edge.
 Always perfectly blueprinted heists, Parker's plans tend to go awry in the execution, sometimes due to bad luck but more often due to greed or incompetence on the part of Parker's less-experienced partners.
 The tension in the novels often comes from Parker having to work his way out of increasingly dangerous situations on the fly, as his carefully planned heist collapses around him—all while he tries to keep hold of both the money he stole, and his life.
 (And, often, he does so while endeavoring to exact revenge on those responsible for his troubles.)